-The Company sells deferred annuity products with an additional benefit provision based on the increase, if any, in specified equity market indexes or benchmarks.
+The Company sells deferred annuity products, including equity index annuities which offer an additional benefit provision based on the increase, if any, in specified equity market indexes or benchmarks.
 The Company has purchased one-year option contracts with characteristics similar to the additional benefit provisions to hedge potential increases to policyholder benefits resulting from these additional benefit provisions.
 The cost of the options is amortized over the life of the contracts and is recorded, net of proceeds received upon expiration, as a component of net investment income.

-These options are reported at fair value in the consolidated balance sheets.
-The options are purchased at the time the related annuity policies are issued, with similar maturity dates and benefit features that fluctuate as the value of the options change.
-Changes in the unrealized appreciation of the options (\$12,762,839, \$8,061,627 and \$839,359 during the years ended December 31, 1999, 1998 and 1997, respectively) are offset by changes to the policy benefit liabilities in the consolidated statements of operations.
+The Company records the options at amortized cost plus intrinsic value, if any.
+The options are purchased at the time the related annuity policies are issued, with similar maturity dates and benefit features that fluctuate as the value of the options changes in the intrinsic value of the options are offset by changes to the policy benefit liabilities in the consolidated statements of income.
+These amounts were (\$21,664,000), \$12,763,000 and \$8,062,000 during the years ended December 31, 2000, 1999 and 1998, respectively.

 The Company's hedging strategy attempts to mitigate any potential risk of loss under these agreements through a regular monitoring process which evaluates the program's effectiveness.
 The Company is exposed to risk of loss in the event of nonperformance by the counterparties and, accordingly, the Company purchases its option contracts from multiple counterparties and evaluates the creditworthiness of all counterparties prior to purchase of the contracts.
-At December 31, 1999, all of these options had been purchased from nationally recognized investment banking institutions with a Standard and Poor's credit rating of BBB+ or higher.
+At December 31, 2000, all of these options had been purchased from nationally recognized investment banking institutions with a Standard and Poor's credit rating of BBB+ or higher.